purplebase/purplebase/README.md

 ### Data Channel: `RelayEventNotifier`
 Emits events and notices received from relays.
 This is your primary data stream.

-### Meta Channel: `PoolStatusNotifier`
+### Meta Channel: `PoolStateNotifier`
-Provides queryable status about connections, active subscriptions, and recent errors.
+Provides queryable state about connections, active subscriptions, and health metrics.
 Perfect for debugging and UI status displays.

 ## Installation